smart-on-fhir/health-cards/docs/index.md

     * with `Bundle.entry.fullUrl` populated with short `resource`-scheme URIs (e.g., `{"fullUrl": "resource:0"}`)
     * with `Reference.reference` populated with short `resource`-scheme URIs (e.g., `{"patient": {"reference": "resource:0"}}`)

-For details about how to embed Health Cards in a QR code, [see below](#many-health-cards-can-be-embedded-in-a-qr-code).
+For details about how to represent a Health Card as a QR code, [see below](#health-cards-as-qr-codes).

 ## User Retrieves Health Cards